dph01/lift-jetty-test/README.md

 The starting point for the project is the lift_basic template:
 [https://github.com/lift/lift_25_sbt/](https://github.com/lift/lift_25_sbt/)

+The error is caused by adding the dependency:

+    "org.seleniumhq.selenium" % "selenium-server" % "2.25.0" % "compile,test",

-The error is caused by adding the 'val context = new WebAppContext()' in the following:
+and the 'val context = new WebAppContext()' in the following:

     class HelloWorldTestSpecs extends Specification {
       val server = new Server